lmorg/murex/docs/commands/man-get-flags.md

 ### Limitations

-Due to the freeform nature of man pages -- that they're intended to be human readable rather than machine readable -- and the flexibility that developers have to parse command line parameters however they wish, there will always be a margin for error with how reliably any parser can autodetect parameters.
+Due to the freeform nature of man pages - that they're intended to be human readable rather than machine readable - and the flexibility that developers have to parse command line parameters however they wish, there will always be a margin for error with how reliably any parser can autodetect parameters. one requirement is that flags are hyphen prefixed, eg `--flag`.

 ## See Also